WW92030-STORAGE/CUBE/README.md

 # TODO (In no particular order)

-- Implement more special cases for F2L.
+- Implement more special cases and more optimized solutions for F2L.